Recent from talks

 Guide Bridge railway station

-The station had a four platform configuration originally, with a large office on the southern side.
+The station had a four-platform configuration originally, with a large office on the southern side.
 However, the southern (former slow line) platforms were decommissioned and the tracks were lifted in 1984–85; this was part of layout alterations associated with the changeover from 1500 V DC to 25 kV AC working on the Hadfield line, with demolition of the buildings following a few years later.
 The area has been covered, with a section forming part of the car park, but some evidence remains of the previous two tracks.
-The junction at the country end of the station was also remodelled in 2011 to allow Stockport-Stalybridge Line trains to cross the junction at 30 mph (max) rather than 15 mph as previously.
+The junction at the country end of the station was also remodelled in 2011 to allow Stockport-Stalybridge Line trains to cross the junction at up to 30 mph (48 km/h), rather than at 15 mph (24 km/h) as it was previously.

-The station was also where express services, to and from Manchester Central on the London Marylebone route, changed locomotives.
-Drawn by a Bo-Bo or Co-Co electric locomotive from Sheffield, a steam (or, in later years) diesel locomotive would take the train the final few miles to Manchester Central and vice versa.
+The station was also where express services changed locomotives to and from Manchester Central, on the Great Central Main Line route to London Marylebone.
+Drawn by a Bo-Bo or Co-Co electric locomotive from Sheffield, a steam engine, or diesel locomotive in later years, would take the train the final few miles to/from Manchester Central.
 The Woodhead Line was busy with goods traffic, especially with coal traffic from South Yorkshire to Lancashire power stations.
-The station also accepted goods under British Railways Passenger freight service and had a licensed buffet.
+The station also accepted goods under British Railways' Passenger freight service and had a licensed buffet.

 Arriva Trains Northern had plans to establish Guide Bridge as a major interchange station, coupled with hopes that the Woodhead line might reopen.
 Such aspirations failed to materialise when First TransPennine Express took over the franchise.